5 Hiking Trails in the Smoky Mountains Near Our Campground

 Another fire tower hike you should go on is the Mt.
 Cammerer Fire Tower hike.
 You can get to the tower using Low Gap Trail.
 The roundtrip length is about 11 miles, and the trail is considered difficult, but it’s worth every step.
 This trail takes you to the summit of a 4,928-foot-tall mountain.
 Through the trees on this trail, you’ll have views of faraway mountains.
 You’ll also enjoy being up close with trees, native plants, and possibly wildlife.
 Once you reach the Mt.
 Cammerer Fire Tower, you’ll have an incredible 360-degree view.
 Exploring the fire tower is pretty neat too!
 This trail is only about 16 minutes from our campground.

 These are just a few of the hiking trails in the Smoky Mountains near our campground.
+If you’re planning on being in town in the winter, check out these best winter hikes in the Smokies!
 Since you have an idea of how you want to spend your time on your next camping trip, start planning it today!
 Look at our camping cabins and pick one out for your next trip!